maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Version 1.7.17:
+ * Re-add the account change with the private key.
+ * Metadata files no longer appear with the full path.

+<details>
+  <summary>Earlier versions.</summary>

-## Versions 1.7.16 and 1.7.16.1:
+### Versions 1.7.16 and 1.7.16.1:
  * Fixed the duration problem with the `["DD-MM-YYYY", "DD-MM-YYYY"]` format.
  * Created a specific function for the 404 page error.
  * Fixed the problem of the switch to Polygon, the click on the button "Switch" is no longer necessary.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.15:
  * Added detection for the "This page is lost" and "Oops!
 Something went wrong" messages.